gdila/intro-to-react/readme.md

 ### Prerequisites:

-(a) HTML & CSS: You must have taken our Intro to HTML and CSS class or have equivalent knowledge of HTML and CSS.
+(a) *HTML & CSS:* You must have taken our Intro to HTML and CSS class or have equivalent knowledge of HTML and CSS.
 [Review class materials](https://www.girldevelopit.com/materials/html-intro).

-(b) JavaScript: You must have taken our Intro to JavaScript class or have equivalent knowledge of JavaScript.
+(b) *JavaScript:* You must have taken our Intro to JavaScript class or have equivalent knowledge of JavaScript.
 [Review class materials](https://www.girldevelopit.com/materials/intro-js).
+If you've taken our Intermediate JavaScript class or have more advanced JavaScript knowledge, even better, but it's not stricly required.

 ### Tech requirements: